-If you’re looking for a bucket list experience like no other and want a chance to frolic in the snow this year, then the Sapporo Snow Festival is for you.
+If you’re looking for a bucket list experience like no other and want a chance to frolic in the snow this year, then the Sapporo Snow Festival in February is for you.

-Spread across three sites, the “Sapporo Yuki Matsuri” (The Sapporo Snow Festival) is one of the most anticipated events in Japan with some two million people visiting the sites each year to see the pieces and join in the fun.
+The “Sapporo Yuki Matsuri” (The Sapporo Snow Festival) is one of the most anticipated events in Japan with some two million people visiting the sites over 72 years to see the pieces and join in the fun.
 You can enjoy activities such as snow rafting, and various sizes of snow slides.

 The materials for the event are brought from the mountains every year.
 Dedicated teams spend several weeks moving tonnes of compacted ice and snow.
 Then they sculpt and carve the glistening masterpieces into what you see as the final product.

 The Difference Between The 3 Sites

 As mentioned earlier, the snow festival has 3 different sites (Odori, Susukino, Tsudome) and each with it’s own set up: